haywoood/grunt-ember-boilerplate/README.md

 `libs/` changes.
 It will also watch Javascript files in the integration folder and run the tests when a file is changed.

-Testing is really easy in Ember, if you have done integration tests in other environments this will be a breath of fresh air.
-If you are new to testing, integration tests are a great way to ease into because it allows you to automate the clicks and steps you would normally manually go through.
-Sample tests are provided in this project which give you basic `navigate here, look for this content`.
-There are more helpers available to you and I suggest you watch this [lightning talk](http://www.youtube.com/watch?v=nO1hxT9GBTs&feature=youtu.be) by Erik Bryn on the subject.

 When you want to deploy, run the `grunt precompile` command to generate a production ready version of the `js/application.js` file.